bruinxiong/Modified-CRUNet-and-Residual-Attention-Network.mxnet/README.md

 ![](CRU_Network.png)

-We implement the modified CRU Networks based on original CRUNet 56 an CRUNet 116.
+We implement the modified CRU Networks based on original CRUNet 56 and CRUNet 116.

 ## What's the difference between modified version and original version ?
 **1**.
 The size of input data is 112x112 not 224x224.
 In order to preserve higher feature map resolution, we follow the setting of input in [2].
 Specifically, The first convolution layer with 7x7 kernel size and 2 stride is replaced by 3x3 kernel size and 1 stride.
 Moreover,